 Power designers are extremely innovative and need important technical information to build the best end products.
 To support this process, UnitedSiC provides technical device and application content to help educate and support designers.
 By following these technical guidelines, power designers can now leverage the benefits of SiC FETs and deliver the best end-product performance possible.
+When you’re ready to get started, the FET-Jet Calculator can help you zero in on the perfect device for your design in just three easy steps.

 RC Snubber Design Guidelines